Rull

 Rull (Ruul) is a municipality in the southern part of the island Yap, Federated States of Micronesia.
 It has a traditional dancing ground.
 Rull has a population of 1,847.
 The historic Rull Men's Meetinghouse is located within the town.

 Education

-Yap Catholic High School is in Lamer village, Rull.
+The Yap Campus of the College of Micronesia-FSM, and Yap High School are both located in Yinuf Village of Rull Municipality.
+Yap Catholic High School is in Lamer Village.
+Finally, Gaanelay Elementary School and Colonia Middle School are the primary schools in Rull, located in Talguw Village and Dinay Village, respectively.